Federal Direct Student Loans

 If a Federal Direct Student Loan (subsidized and/or unsubsidized) has been offered to you as part of your aid package it will appear on your Student Aid Report (SAR).
 You can accept or decline these loans just as you would any other aid program assistance offered to you.

 Federal Direct Student Loans are available for students meeting certain qualifications.
-If you are considered a student, you must be enrolled in a degree seeking program at least six credit hours, are not in default on a federal loan or owe a repayment on a federal grant, and you must meet all other eligibility requirements; such as Satisfactory Academic Progress (SAP), you may qualify for a Federal Direct Student Loan.
+If you are considered a student, you must be enrolled in a degree-seeking program at least six credit hours, are not in default on a federal loan or owe a repayment on a federal grant, and you must meet all other eligibility requirements; such as Satisfactory Academic Progress (SAP), you may qualify for a Federal Direct Student Loan.

-Loans, unlike grants or work study, are borrowed money that must be repaid.
+Loans, unlike grants or work-study, are borrowed money that must be repaid.
 Some direct loans must be repaid with interest.
 These are real loans - just like car loans and mortgages.
 You cannot have these loans canceled just because you didn't like the education you received or because you're having financial difficulty.
 These loans are a serious obligation, so think about the amount you'll have to repay over the years before you take out a loan.
-The Direct Loan Program is available to assist student and their parents with the costs associated with attending college by offering low-cost education loans.
+The Direct Loan Program is available to assist the student and their parents with the costs associated with attending college by offering low-cost education loans.

 Information contained on this page includes: